lumi-a/masters-thesis/thesis.typ

     $
 ]

 The structure of hierarchical clusterings is useful for, for example, taxonomy.
-Finding a hierarchical clustering in practice can be done via _agglomerative clustering_, a greedy method where we start with $H_n$ containing each point in a singleton cluster, and construct $H_(i-1)$ from $H_i$ by choosing to merge the pair of clusters that increases the objective the least.
+In practice, finding _some_ hierarchical clustering can be done via _agglomerative clustering_, a greedy method where we start with $H_n$ containing each point in a singleton cluster, and construct $H_(i-1)$ from $H_i$ by choosing to merge the pair of clusters that increases the objective the least.

 The additional structure of hierarchical clustering does come at a cost, however: Usually, the optimal $k$-clusterings need not have a nested structure, so there might not exist a hierarchical clustering $(H_1, …, H_n)$ such that every $H_i$ is an optimal $i$-clustering.
 The set of points in @example-hierarchical-clustering is such an example.